myagmarsurensedjav/simple-payment/README.md

 });
 ```

-If you need specific gateway, you can use `driver` method.
+If you need specific driver, you can use `driver` method.

 ```php
 SimplePayment::driver('socialpay')->create($invoice);